jarekb84/Grandus/.roo/rules-architect-planner/03-story-planning-process.md

     *   **Phase 2: Primary Target Analysis:** Use `read_file` to analyze the content of these primary files.
 Understand their internal logic, structure, and identify the key symbols involved or modified by this story.
 Use `list_code_definition_names` output (if run) to aid symbol identification.
     *   **Phase 3: Cross-Codebase Reference Search:** Use `search_files` to find files that **import or reference** the key symbols identified in Phase 2 relevant to this story's changes.
 Define appropriate `regex` and `path`.
     *   **Phase 4: Reference Context Analysis:** For each significant referencing file found in Phase 3 relevant to this story's changes: Use `read_file` to **READ and ANALYZE its content.** Understand **HOW** the symbol is used, **WHAT OTHER RESPONSIBILITIES** the file handles, and **evaluate usage context against principles like SRP** from `05-architecture-patterns.md`.
 Note violations.
     *   **Phase 5: Synthesis:** Combine insights from Phase 2 and Phase 4 specific to this story.
-Form a clear picture of the immediate code context, including relevant interactions, dependencies, and **adherence to architectural principles**, confirmed by reading the code.
+Form a clear picture of the immediate code context, including relevant interactions, dependencies, and **adherence to architectural principles (including Functional Design & Testability)**, confirmed by reading the code.

 3.  **Apply Architectural & Coding Standards:**
-    *   Use `read_file` to consult *your specific rules*: `05-architecture-patterns.md` (principles), `06-directory-structure.md` (organization), relevant strategic docs (`./docs/`), general rules (`.roo/rules/`).
+    *   Use `read_file` to consult *your specific rules*: `05-architecture-patterns.md` (principles like SOLID, **Functional Design & Testability**, State Separation), `06-directory-structure.md` (organization), relevant strategic docs (`./docs/`), general rules (`.roo/rules/`).
-    *   Determine *how* the implementation *must* adhere to these applicable standards and patterns within the scope of this story, based on the synthesized, principle-evaluated understanding from Step 2.
+    *   Determine *how* the implementation *must* adhere to these applicable standards and patterns (especially regarding **testability, coupling, and function signatures**) within the scope of this story, based on the synthesized, principle-evaluated understanding from Step 2.
     *   Explicitly note where the implementation needs to follow a specific pattern or guideline within the context of the discovered code.

 4.  **Analyze Implementation Options:**